 For larger quantities, from 2000 pieces, Form springs and Leaf springs happy in Stamping and stamping bending processes produced.
 On modern stamping and bending machines, simple geometries, in particular, can be produced efficiently, up to 12 levels.
 Additionally required punching and bending tools are individually manufactured using wire EDM technology.
 Unsightly cut edges are caused by subsequent Tumbling beautiful and burr-free in vibratory finishing machines.

 In etching technology, unwanted material is removed using a cold chemical process.
 This manufacturing technique is used for very filigree Flat springs and Contact springs is used because, in addition to being absolutely free of burrs, there are no tensions or deformations.
-In addition, the hardness and remain with the etching technique magnetic properties of Materials Receive.
+For this purpose, the etching technique completely preserves the hardness and magnetic properties of the material.

 Water jet cutting technology